cyamauch/NoctSalamanderGrandPiano/src/README.txt

   Noct-Salamander Grand Piano

-   A Free SFZ/WAV semi-concert grand piano
+   A Free SFZ semi-concert grand piano
    --- remastering the Salamander Grand using a physics-based approach

 -------------------------------------------------------------------------------